Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Results

 \subsection{Closed-loop: Lighting Change}

-For this experiment, we ran \ac{VTR} with learned features for localization in closed loop. \ac{VTR} still relies on \ac{SURF} for visual odometry.
-Hence, learned features introduce additional computation and we had to reduce the maximum speed of the robot to 0.8 m/s in order to run the experiment.
-With more work we can make the implementation more efficient and increase driving speed.

-We taught a new path similar to the one from the In-The-Dark dataset on August 2nd at noon and repeated on August 3rd and 8th with a 100\% autonomy rate.
-The repeats span lighting change from 3 a.m. until 10.30 p.m., see Figures \ref{fig:lighting-change-images} and \ref{fig:robot_images}.
+We repeated the path described in Section \ref{sec:vtr} 40 times with a 100\% autonomy rate.
+The repeats span lighting change from 3 a.m. until 10.30 p.m., see Figure \ref{fig:lighting-change-images}.
 All days had sunny weather with only occasional clouds.
-The robot repeated the path accurately for all conditions including driving in the dark with headlights and during challenging sun flares.
-The path \ac{RMSE} across all repeats is 0.049 m with 0.070 m being the highest \ac{RMSE} for an individual repeat, which was driven at 17:06.

-Finally, we compute the mean number of matched feature inliers, see Figure \ref{fig:inlier_plots} (a).
-For every repeat we get an mean number of inliers well above the 20 required to localize.
-Across all runs there are 3 frames with localization failure, which occurred during one night-time drive.
-In this case \ac{VO} is used until localization recovers.
-As expected, we get the highest number of inlier matches in the middle of the day and the lowest number when it is dark.
+The robot repeated the path accurately for all conditions including driving in the dark with headlights.
+For this experiment only, we collected the path-tracking error measured with RTK-GPS.
+The root mean squared error (RMSE) across all repeats is 0.049 m with 0.070 m being the highest RMSE for an individual repeat.
+We provide box plots of the number of matched feature inliers in Figure \ref{fig:inlier_plots_light}.
+For every repeat, we get enough inliers to localize.
+Localization failure happens for frames with less than 6 inliers, which is the case for only three frames, see Table \ref{tab:loc_failure}.
+In this case, we rely on VO until localization recovers.
+As expected, we get the highest number of inliers in the middle of the day and the lowest number when it is dark.
 The dips in numbers during sunrise and sunset are caused by sun flares.
-Before sunrise on August 8th there was fog, a condition not seen in the training dataset.
-This explains the lower number of inliers compared to driving after dark at night.
+Before sunrise there was fog, explaining the lower number of inliers compared to driving after dark at night.